Pyppeteer: Use Puppeteer in Python [2023]

 because we're testing.

-Then, an asynchronous call to the main()
+Then, an asynchronous call to the scraper()

 function puts the script into action.